loulous24/FCSC/FCSC2024/open_sesame.md

     0x41751000-0x417dc198 : RAM u-boot
 ```

 A good rest after finally locking this category...
 So this was a really nice challenge !
-A big thanks to `erdnaxe` for the challenge (and to th eorganisers).
+A big thanks to `erdnaxe` for the challenge (and to the organisers).

 ## Some interesting gold nuggets